tullytim/pinecone-cli/README.md

 % ./pinecli.py upsert-file  embeddings.csv myindex "{'id':'my_id_column', 'vectors':'my_vectors_column'}"
 ```

+### More on CSV Formatting
+For now you will need to manually provide an index column (we are using dataframes under the hood.)

 ## Upserting Vector Embeddings of Webpage Text!
 pinecone-cli was built to make using Pinecone extremely easy and fast.
 We have integrated [OpenAI](https://openai.com/) (others coming) - using its [embedding APIs](https://platform.openai.com/docs/guides/embeddings) to fetch embeddings.
 We then upload them into your index for you, making uploading embeddings of an entire website's text - trivial.
 ```console